Want homemade yeast rolls without a lot of fuss? These Quick Herbed Dinner Rolls are the answer!

-Quick Herbed Dinner Rolls
+Quick and Easy Herbed Dinner Rolls Recipe

 I’ll readily admit that yeast breads are not my strong suit when it comes to baking.
 Honestly, I’ve always found it a bit intimidating.
 But the awesomeness of homemade bread makes me want to give it a try whenever I get the chance.

-This recipe utilizes instant yeast to cut down on the time needed for the bread to rise.
+This dinner roll recipe utilizes instant yeast to cut down on the time needed for the bread to rise.
 There’s a total of 30 minutes of resting time for these rolls, meaning you can have them ready for the oven in about an hour.
 That’s a big, big win.

 One of the things that contributes to the speed of making these rolls is that there’s no need to shape individual rolls.
 Just place the dough in the pan and use a knife to cut the bread.
 I prefer not to cut all the way through so that the rolls will come out of the pan easily and in one piece.
 Then they just tear apart for serving.

 Of course, the most important things when it comes to eating bread are texture and flavor.
 I have to say that these are winners in both categories.
 They are so nicely soft and fluffy.
 And even without the herbed topping, the flavor is fantastic.
 Add the topping into the equation, and they’re even more amazing.